KITT

 PROJECT OUTCOME

 Duku and KITT successfully designed a product which could be wall-mounted in accessible locations around schools, meaning it would be readily available at the point of use during allergy-related emergencies.
 A bespoke staff key and emergency lock box was included to ensure that the product would not be damaged or tampered with.
+The final product is a user-friendly and effective medical device.
+It includes a subscription service with bespoke software to deliver ongoing CPD-accredited anaphylaxis training.
+The software also offers incident reporting and system management, showing the locations of KITT units and ensuring each is adequately stocked with in-date medications.

 WHAT HAPPENED NEXT?

 Described as a ‘defibrillator for allergies’, the project won the 2022 Mayor’s Entrepreneur Award for its excellence.
 Since launching in 2023, KITT has been installed in over 500 UK schools and qualifying businesses, training has been rolled out to more than 12,000 staff members, and many lives have already been saved.
+KITT featured on BBC Breakfast, Good Morning Britain, ITV1 and Talk TV and received further recognition in print in The Times and The Independent news publications.
+It has been highly praised for its life-saving applications, comprehensive training programme, and simple, but effective design features.